A Survey of Quantum Property Testing: Classical testing of quantum properties

 There has been a lot more work along these lines.
 McKague et al.~\cite{mys:robustselftest} give a more general framework for bipartite robust self-testing that subsumes the CHSH inequality, the Mayers-Yao self-test (simplifying~\cite{mmmo:selftesting}), as well as others.
 Yang and Navascu\'es~\cite{yang&navascues} give robust self-tests for any entangled two-qubit states, not just maximally entangled ones; the noise-resistance was further improved in~\cite{yvbsn:openingblackbox}.
 McKague~\cite{mckague:selftestgraph} and Miller and Shi~\cite{miller&shi:selftestingxor} give results about self-testing of states shared by more than two parties.

-In some applications, one needs to have many states that all behave like EPR-pairs, not just the one EPR-pair that is needed for an optimal protocol for CHSH.
+In some applications one needs to have many states that all behave like EPR-pairs, not just the one EPR-pair that is needed for an optimal protocol for CHSH.
 Recently, Reichardt et al.~\cite{ruv:leash} proved a subtle robustness result for playing \emph{many instances} of CHSH.
 Roughly, their result says: if a quantum protocol wins a fraction of nearly $\cos(\pi/8)^2$ of a sequence of $k$ given instances of the CHSH game, then most blocks of $m=k^{\Omega(1)}$ instances have the property that they start ``essentially'' (again, up to local operations and small differences like in Theorem~\ref{th:chshselftest}) from $m$~EPR-pairs and run $m$ independent instances of the standard protocol~$P^*$.
-This allows a classical system to ``command'' an untrusted quantum system, in the sense of forcing that system to either use essentially the states and operations you want it to use, or be detected if it deviates too much from those states and operations.
+With significant additional work it is possible to use this result to devise methods that allow a classical system to ``command'' an untrusted quantum system, in the sense of forcing that quantum system to either use essentially the states and operations you want it to use, or be detected if it deviates too much from those states and operations.
 Such control enables various kinds of device-independent quantum cryptography, as well as the ability to offload general quantum computation to untrusted devices.